qtc-de/remote-method-guesser/README.md

 [-] 	or the file Exmaple.class was not found on the specified endpoint.
 ```

-Unfortunately, even the very old *RMI server* from the [beanshooter](https://github.com/qtc-de/beanshooter) project is no longer vulnerable
+Unfortunately, even the outdated *RMI server* from the [beanshooter](https://github.com/qtc-de/beanshooter) project is no longer vulnerable
 and the functionality is currently untested.
-This documentation will be updated once I find a vulnerable endpoint.
+This documentation will be updated once I find a vulnerable endpoint again.
 If you encountered a
-vulnerable server, please provide feedback :)
+vulnerable server, please provide some feedback :)

 #### Sample Generation